 A progress report on RTP-SCS Implementation is provided as a staff report for item 6 of SBCAG's May 5, 2016 Joint Technical Advisory Committee (JTAC) meeting, at the following webpage: meetings.sbcag.org/adcmeetings.html.
-SBCAG will be working on an update to the RTP-SCS in 2020, with a goal of adopting by August 2021.
+SBCAG will be working on an update to the RTP-SCS in 2020, with a goal of adopting it by August 2021.

-&lt;sup>22 See Government Code section 65080(b)(2)(K)
+21 See Government Code, Section 65080(b)(2)(K).